GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 #### Optional: event-level reports

-If you need to use event-level reports alongside aggregatable reports—for example, if you're planning on using event-level reports to run models on which specific types of ads tend to lead to the most purchases—ensure that for a given source, the event-level data (source event ID and trigger data) and the aggregation key can be matched.
+If you need to use event-level reports alongside aggregatable reports ensure that for a given source, the event-level data (source event ID and trigger data) and the aggregation key can be matched.

+You might use both reports if, for example, you plan to use event-level reports to run models on which types of ads tend to lead to the greatest number of purchases.

 #### A user converts